xkevin190/simple-ETH-wallet/README.md

 2) **KeychainSwift**: Once the wallet is created, the mnemonic is stored in Apple's Keychain for quick and secure loading of the wallet when the application is closed and reopened.

+## Networks used

+To obtain data for both regular transactions and ERC721 transactions, we utilized the free Etherscan API on the Sepolia network.

 ## Test video about hot the aplication is working on: